As older adults, it is important to stay active and lead a healthy lifestyle. There are lots of opportunities in Solihull to take part.

 People with long-term health conditions can benefit from a range of physical activity programmes that are available in Solihull.
 These can support the management of long-term health conditions and include specialist services, community exercise sessions and home-based options.
 To find out more, visit our Get Support to be Active webpages.

-Other local organisations that offer physical activity opportunities
+Local organisations that offer physical activity opportunities

 - Age UK Solihull: A local, independent charity working in Solihull to offer support and services to older and vulnerable people.